Downwinders: Marshall Islands

 While the term "downwinders" generally connotes nuclear fallout victims based in the continental U.S. near sites such as Hanford and NTS, the population of the Marshall Islands bore a large brunt of nuclear testing under the United States' Pacific Proving Ground program.
 Now known officially as the Republic of the Marshall Islands, it was a United Nations Trust Territory administered by the United States from 1944 to 1979, years during which the United States tested 66 nuclear weapons in the Marshall Islands.

 One of these many tests, the March 1, 1954, explosion of Castle Bravo, a U.S. thermonuclear device, was responsible for most of the radiation the Marshall Islanders were exposed to.
 The fallout-related doses of this single test are believed to be the highest recorded in the history of worldwide nuclear testing.
 Many of the Marshall Islands which were part of the Pacific Proving Grounds remain contaminated by nuclear fallout, and many of those downwinders who were living on the islands at the time of testing have suffered from a highly increased incidence of several types of cancers and birth defects.

+In 1972, the displaced people of Enewetak Atoll, a former nuclear test site, sued the United States in an effort to stop further testing.
+Islanders opposed nuclear testing because it damaged their ancestral lands and caused long-term health problems from nuclear fallout.
+The People of Enewetak case, under the National Environmental Policy Act (NEPA) of1969, allowed the islanders to challenge U.S. military activities by requiring that environmental impacts be publicly reviewed.
+This case led to subsequent legal actions, including the Bikini Atoll case in 1975, which resulted in a resurvey of radiation levels.
+These efforts highlighted the environmental and health impacts of U.S. nuclear testing and influenced U.S. policy on international environmental law and nuclear cleanup.